 This publication provides the top ten tips experienced caregivers would give to new caregivers in their own words.
 It is meant to be an accessible document with quick takeaways for anyone who may find themselves in a caregiving position.

 Activity Engagement Coaching

-- An opportunity to speak with a caregiver or dementia support specialist (via phone or GoToMeeting) regarding your specific caregiving situation.
+- Schedule an opportunity to speak with a caregiver or dementia support specialist regarding your specific caregiving situation.

 - Our team of social workers are available to work with older adults and caregivers for brief counseling services, free of charge.
 We can work with you on issues including anxiety, depression, caregiver stress and loneliness.
 Contact the Aging Helpline (919) 968-2087 or firstname.lastname@example.org) for more information.

 - Our social worker and occupational therapist team are available to support you through challenging situations that may arise along the dementia-caregiving journey.

 - Schedule a time with our MOCA Certified staff to complete a screening and learn more about you or a loved one’s specific areas of cognitive strength and challenge.

 - Trained Options Counselors provide guidance to individuals as they make informed choices about long-term services and supports.

 - To learn more about Music in My Mind Orange County or to become a part of our team of volunteers and organizers, contact the Aging Helpline at (919) 968-2087 or email@example.com